What Is International Investments?

 - Foreign Portfolio Investment – When investors express investment interests in foreign companies, they are known as FPIs.
 These investors may not have long-term interests necessarily but can be traded easily through exchanges.

-- American Depository Receipts – These are the most common form of investing internationally.
-An investor in the United States can trade in foreign stocks with the help of ADRs.
+- American Depository Receipts – These are the most common forms of investing internationally.
+An investor in the international investment companies of United States can trade in foreign stocks with the help of ADRsADRsADR (American Depository Receipts) is a financial instrument traded in US markets and are issued by US banks.
+ADRs are listed on the stock exchange and can trade like other stocks. .
 The stock will be listed on an American exchange and underlying being held by an American custodian bank.

-Some examples of International investments made across the globe:
+Some examples of global international investments made across the globe:

-- Indian economy saw a tremendous influx of foreign direct investment in recent years.
+- The Indian economy saw a tremendous influx of foreign direct investment in recent years.

 - FDIs grew from US$ 17 billion in 2013-14 to US$ 36 billion in 2017-18.
 This was mostly attributed to greater ease of doing business coupled with strengthening the Indian equity market.

 - FDIs from Asia have reduced during the period 2015 to 2017.
 This was large because of the tax-related treaty between the Mauritius and Indian governments.
 The decline was a remarkable 30% during this period.